Imngzx/windows-nvim-config-2/README.md

 - pyrightconfig.json (activate venv first) , ruff.toml
 - compile_commands.json

-Also remember to install fd, ripgrep, luarocks, lua and xclip find via:
+Also remember to install fd, ripgrep, luarocks, lua and xclip

-- sudo dnf install
-- sudo apt install
+* choco install fd

 Use this in powershell